bkuhn/talks/Bloomberg-Visit-2014_Commercial/commercial.markdown

 + The model admittedly has value.

+# Copyleft Under Attack

++ Many (particularly in (c)(6)'s) now argue copyleft is no longer needed.

++ Most heavily funded large projects under non-copyleft are young.
+       + e.g, Open Stack, LLVM.

++ There's still no adequate &rdquo;tragedy of the commons&rdquo; answer for non-copyleft.

++ The data here is so bad, and situations unprecedented, we just have to wait and see.

++ You can probably guess my opinions anyway.

 # Software Freedom For The Developer

++ Regardless of license, let employees contribute!

 + Most of the best software innovation won't happen here.
        + Even if you're Google, that can't last forever.